- Product Portfolio

 - Stay Connected

-Register to learn how to keep variant strains of infectious bronchitis away from your flocks, click here.
+Watch on-demand now to learn how to keep variant strains of infectious bronchitis away from your flocks, click here.

 Infectious Bronchitis Virus (IBV) is one of the main viral diseases affecting the poultry industry globally.
 The causative agent is a poultry coronavirus which is able to evolve genetically and produce new viruses called variants.
 It is not possible to quickly develop and license new IBV vaccines each time mutation or recombination occurs to viruses.
 This wide variety of genotypes and constantly emerging new variants require vaccination programs that provide reliable and continued cross protection against IBV.